korrilamp/SoundSword/EngineeringNotebook7.md

 We met 2x this week as a full team and made significant progress!

 ### Failures
-We realize in our design ddocument (submitted last week) we could have been more detailed about particular functions and scripts we plan to implement.
+We realize in our design document (submitted last week) we could have been more detailed about particular functions and scripts we plan to implement.